 A MOVEMENT CLASS BASED ON THE PHILOSOPHY OF YOGA AND THE PRINCIPLES OF AIKIDO.

 Awaken to your true self thru exploration of body movements and breath awareness.

 At the core of our system lies the key to freedom.
 According to the Yoga Sutras, a 2500-year-old text describing the path of Yoga, our suffering comes from a false identification of the Self.
-In an attempt to distinguish truth and false, right or wrong, the Ego gets entangled and shrinks to a lesser self.
+In an attempt to distinguish truth from false, right or wrong, the Ego gets entangled and shrinks to a lesser self.
 Yoga recognizes this duality and proposes to silence the chitchat of the Mind by controlling the breath.
 On a similar path to freedom, the founder of Aikido states, “body and mind should be bound as one, unified with the activity of the universe”.
 Also called the Art of peace, Aikido is a Japanese martial art based on a non-violent philosophy that uses exercise and dance like movements to increase body awareness and energy flow.
 Following the wisdom of these two Arts, I propose you to unleash your natural ability to connect with yourself and the world.

 West Hellman Hollow, 880 John F Kennedy Dr, San Francisco, CA 94121, across from Marx meadow (if you see a vespa with the number 52 on it, you have arrived).
 Tuesday thru Friday @10am and Saturdays @930am.
 Bring a large blanket or Yoga mat and your mask.
 The class is 75 minutes long.
 Donations are welcome.